Richard Orjis

 Richard Orjis (born 1979) is a New Zealand artist based in Melbourne, Australia.

 Biography

 Orjis was born in Whanganui, New Zealand and studied at the Auckland University of Technology (AUT), earning a BVA in 2001.
 He studied at Carnegie Mellon University, in Pittsburgh, before returning to New Zealand and studying for an MFA from the Elam School of Fine Art, at the University of Auckland, graduating in 2006.
 In 2021 Orjis completed a PhD at AUT.
-The title of his doctoral thesis was Below, Behind, Across: Bttm Methodology and Queer Representation in Contemporary Art.
+The title of his doctoral thesis was Below, Behind, Across: Bttm Methodology and Queer Representation in Contemporary Art, and one of his advisors was Welby Ings.
 While living in New York, Orjis worked for photographer and film maker David LaChapelle and collaborated on several projects with Cuban American artist Anthony Goicolea.

 Work

 All his work is designed to illustrated non-existent, shadowy social groups, engaged in ambiguous activity.
 They appear to be a group of Europeans who have gone feral in a tropical jungle.
 Covered wholly or partially in mud, they stare dully out at the camera through elaborate necklaces and garlands of brightly coloured, sensuous flowers.
 Phallic and vulval forms dominate the arrangements (pitcher plants and orchids).
 The figures are passive and unthreatening, but also generate frissons of evil and madness and exert a horrid fascination.
 Mud was the medium of Orjis' graduation show in 2006, My Empire of Dirt.
 Using mud and water, he did a fey series of works on paper depicting semi-clad figures singly and in groups.
 Some scenes were set in woodland, and the heads of some figures seemed to have morphed into grotesque wood galls while others wore helmets.